ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ballerina openapi   -i <openapi-contract> --mode client
                     [(-o|--output) outputFile]
 ```
-Generates a Ballerina client stub for the service defined in a OpenAPI file.
+Generates a Ballerina client stub for the service defined in an OpenAPI file.
 This client can be used in client
 applications to call the service defined in the OpenAPI file.

 ###Ballerina to OpenAPI
-####Service to OpenAPI export
+####Service to OpenAPI Export
 ```
-ballerina openapi   -i <ballerina file>
+$ballerina openapi   -i <ballerina file>
                     [(-o|--output) output openapi File]
 ```
 Export the Ballerina service to an  OpenApi Specification 3.0 definition.
 For the export to work properly,
-the input Ballerina service should be defined using basic service and resource level HTTP annotations.
+the input Ballerina service should be defined using basic service and resource-level HTTP annotations.
-If a user needs to document an OpenAPI contract for only one given service, then the user can use this command.
+If you need to document an OpenAPI contract for only one given service, then use this command.
-``ballerina openapi -i <ballerina file> (-s | --service) <service name>``
+``$ballerina openapi -i <ballerina file> (-s | --service) <service name>``

-###Client stub for service
+###Client Stub for Service
 Generates a Ballerina client stub to communicate with a Ballerina service.
 All endpoint(s) that are used for client stub generation should be marked with the
 `@openapi:ClientEndpoint` annotation.
-If not, there might be errors during client stub generation.
-Endpoints that are not marked with
+If not, there might be errors during the client stub generation.
+Endpoints that
+ are not marked with
 this annotation are not picked for client stub generation.
 The `@openapi:ClientConfig { generate: true }`
 annotation is used to enable or disable client stub generation per service.

-##Samples for openAPI commands
+##Samples for OpenAPI Commands
-###Mock service and client stub from OpenAPI
+###Mock Service and Client Stub from OpenAPI

 `ballerina openapi -i hello.yaml`

-This will generate a Ballerina service and Client stub, for `hello.yaml` OpenAPI contract,
+This will generate a Ballerina service and Client stub for `hello.yaml` OpenAPI contract
 named `hello-service` and client named `hello-client`.
 The above command can be run anywhere on the execution path.
-It is not mandatory  to run inside the ballerina project.
+It is not mandatory  to run it from inside the Ballerina project.

 Output:
 ```
 The service generation process is complete.
-Following files were created.
+The following files were created.
 -- hello-service.bal
 -- hello-client.bal
 -- schema.bal
 ```
-###OpenAPI from service
+###OpenAPI from Service

 - `ballerina openapi -i src/helloworld/helloService.bal`
-This will generate the OpenAPI contracts for the Ballerina services which are in `hello.bal` Ballerina file.
+This will generate the OpenAPI contracts for the Ballerina services, which are in the `hello.bal` Ballerina file.
 - `ballerina openapi -i src/helloworld/helloService.bal (-s | --service) helloworld`
-This command will generate the `helloworld-openapi.yaml` file that related to helloworld service inside the helloService.bal file
+This command will generate the `helloworld-openapi.yaml` file that is related to the `helloworld` service inside the
+ `helloService.bal` file

-###Client stub from service
+###Client Stub from Service
-Apply annotation to say that client generation is enabled by adding `@openapi:ClientConfig { generate: true }` and
+Apply an annotation to say that client generation is enabled by adding `@openapi:ClientConfig { generate: true }` and
  point the client endpoint to be applied on  generation by adding `@openapi:ClientEndpoint` annotation to the client
   endpoint.